 Ludwig van Beethoven wrote his first and only oratorio, Christ on the Mount of Olives (Christus am Ölberge) within only 14 days.
 The work was premiered in Vienna on April 5th, 1803.
-In response, Burak now accepts the challenge to create his Enigma also in 14 days.

 The main focus of Beethoven’s oratorio is not the Crucifixion nor the Resurrection, but Jesus accepting his fate; to die as a human being.
 Enigma is written for solo female voice, chamber orchestra and live electronics, inviting the audience to witness how Jesus’ inner self and his deepest thoughts progress in the mentally most challenging chapter of his mortal life.

 One of the most essential ingredients of human existence is fear.
 Immersed in pitch darkness, the audience having absolute no vision of perception, discovers Jesus’ mental fight against the fear and winning the battle at the end, enabling him to reach a peaceful state of mind.
 The work is being performed in complete darkness in a black-box theatre, allowing it’s audience to experience a new way of listening without any sense of visual input.
 The only sense that functions in in the room is hearing.